 - Maximise the returns on its investments

 - Manage risk within acceptable levels

 - Maintain liquidity to meet obligations as they fall due

-- Contribute towards 100% Funding level
+- Secure long-term solvency

-- Stabilise employer contribution rates as far as possible
+- Where appropriate, ensure stabile employer contribution rates

 - Invest in a wide range of investments

 - Pool assets

 - Take proper advice

 - Consider Environmental Social and Governance (ESG) factors when making all investment decisions.

 The Committee has translated these objectives after taking proper advice, into suitable strategic asset allocation benchmarks for the Fund.
-These benchmarks are consistent with the Committee's views on the appropriate balance between maximising returns on investment and maintaining an appropriate level of risk over the long term as set out in the risk management policy of the fund.
+These benchmarks are consistent with the Committee's views on the appropriate balance between maximising returns on investment and maintaining an appropriate level of risk over the long term as set out in the risk management policy of the Fund.